 Go over the ranking breakdown for more info about the selection of the most popular General Agriculture schools.

-This school does not require freshman students to live on-campus.
-About 90.3% of the educators at this school are full-time and have regular office hours, so they will be more available to students.
+If you are interested in Cornell, hit the books.
+The average SAT score of applicants is 1,430.
+About 90.6% of the educators at this school are full-time and have regular office hours, so they will be more available to students.
 Get an idea of what campus life at Cornell is really like by seeing a few campus videos.

 Alfred State College is among your best bets if you're planning on studying General Agriculture.
 Students who delight in a more relaxed life will treasure the school's location in the modest town of Alfred, New York.